 Where can I get more information about SDMX?

-Will there be a REST web service for UNdata?
+Is there a REST web service for UNdata?

 Will there be JSON support?

 - Yes.
 SDMX implementation for JSON is currently being developed.

 - The easiest way to create an SDMX query is to use the SDMX Browser

 to view available dataflows and define a query, then use the Download Query link to get the query as SDMX-ML.